yoann01/ktmd/_posts/2019-02-03-Substance-painter.md

 In this video you will learn about using Anchor Points and Generators.
 {% include youtubePlayer.html id="LCud1p6lnCI" %}

+In this video we take a look at the Anchor system and using Micro Details in generators.
+Project files available on Substance Academy: https://tutorials.allegorithmic.com/c...
+{% include youtubePlayer.html id="w44yuMFtFyM" %}

 ### Subsurface scattering
 In this video we look at using the new subsurface scattering shader.